Food for Life Gold Flagship School

 Once a term the SNAG group (made up of staff and Food for Life related ministers) plan and hold a community food events.
 We are looking forward to our upcoming events.
 Check out what we have coming up in school by clicking here.
 You can also see photos from our previous events by following this link.

 Want to know more?

-If you would like to visit our Gold school then please contact either Rowena Herbert (Head Teacher) or Mark Backhouse (FfL Coordinator).
+If you would like to visit our Gold school then please contact either Claire Bailey (Acting Head Teacher) or Anna Brent (FfL Coordinator).